 \subsection{multi-bumpy potential}

 In this subsection, we extend the model discussed above to the case where the potential have more than one bump.
 In this case, there will be multiple peaks in the power spectrum, leading to formation of PBHs in multiple mass ranges.
-It is interesting in the sense that, in the future when the accuracy of the experiments are getting higher and higher, it is expected that PBHs can be caught in various mass ranges, which can thus be explained by our model.
+It is interesting in the sense that, in the future, as the accuracy of the experiments improve continuously, it is expected that PBHs can be caught in various mass ranges, which can thus be explained by our model.
 In the following, we take the potential to be of the following form:

-In principle, there could be arbitrary numbers of bumps in the potential, however, we in this paper take an example of three Gaussian function-like bumps for the sake of simplicity and analycity.
+In principle, there could be arbitrary numbers of bumps in the potential; however, in this paper, we take an example of three Gaussian function-like bumps for simplicity and analycity.
 The specific parameters of Eq.(\ref{multipotential}) are given as